luizantoniona/idle-mmorpg/idle-mmorpg-data/README.md

 Modular creature data.
 This folder defines the structure and attributes of all creatures used by the game server.

+### 🐾 **idle-mmorpg-denizen**:
+Modular denizens data.
+This folder defines the structure and attributes of all denizens used by the game server.

 ### 🗡️ **idle-mmorpg-item**:
 Modular item data.
 This folder defines the items structure used by the game server.